oliora/ppconsul/status.md

 ### /v1/status/
 TBD

-[1]: #Blocking-Queries-Note "Blocking Queries Note"
+[1]: #blocking-queries-note "Blocking Queries Note"

 #### Blocking Queries Note
 Blocking queries are supported in very primitive way: if query is called with extra parameter specifying wait timeout and index then the call blocks.